 One of our key focus areas is providing secondary school scholarships for girls living in the slums.
 With a One Girl Can scholarship they become full time boarders and can escape the violence and poverty of the slum.
 One Girl Can began working in Kibera in 2008, building a new classroom block of 6 classrooms at a school called Ushirika.

-In September this year, a school in another slum in Nairobi collapsed and 11 children were killed.
+In September 2019, a school in another slum in Nairobi collapsed and 11 children were killed.
 The government immediately began to close down schools throughout the slums that didn't comply with safe building standard.
 This will likely capture most schools in the 3 slums in Nairobi.

 We want to respond immediately to the urgent nature of this issue that will also impact Ushirika School, where we have a longstanding relationship and sponsor 35 girls.
 One Girl Can works only with reliable contractors who have built all our schools, and commissioned them to begin developing the plan for a cement and cinderblock building that will stand the test of time.